 That is why castles, for us, are so magical, historic, and charming.
 They are a thing from the past that we will always be curious about.

-Coming to Switzerland can satisfy our curiosity about the castles.
-It will also make us feel that we’re a kid again – our human nature suppressed by our age and adult responsibilities.
+Coming to Switzerland can satisfy our curiosity about castles.
+It will also make us feel like we’re a kid again – our human nature suppressed by our age and adult responsibilities.

 Switzerland has many castles.
 But the Oberhofen Castle near Thun really makes an appeal to me.
-You can know more about Oberhofen castle from my list of things to do in Thun.
+You can learn more about Oberhofen castle from my list of things to do in Thun.

 Spiez and Oberhofen castle looks very similar.
 Their main towers are rectangular, and they tend to have pointed roofs.
 If you want to see another castle dissimilar to Spiez or Oberhofen Castle, you can try Stockalper Castle.